-Lease the ‘e+’ version to get a bigger battery and therefore the longest driving range.
+Lease the ‘e+’ version to get a bigger battery and longest driving range.

-If you’re worried the Nissan Leaf’s batteries will take up all of its boot space, don’t be.
-Like most electric cars, the Leaf’s batteries are in flat packs built into the floor of the car, so there’s still plenty of room for the Leaf to offer typical 5-door hatchback practicality, with a 435-litre boot and spacious accommodation in the back seats.
+If you’re worried that the Nissan Leaf’s batteries will take up all of its boot space, don’t be.
+Like most electric cars, the Leaf’s batteries are in flat packs built into the floor of the car, so there’s still plenty of room to offer typical 5-door hatchback practicality, with a 435-litre boot and spacious accommodation in the back seats.

 Leaf HatchbackOnly one body style is offered for the Nissan Leaf: a practical five-door hatchback.
 It should suit a wide variety of customers, except perhaps those who need a very large boot.

-High Performance ModelsThere are no specifically high-performance versions of the Leaf, but like all electric cars, it’s a bit nippier than an equivalent petrol or diesel model, especially around town.
-Note that the e+ versions get a more powerful electric motor as well as a larger battery, so they’re about a second quicker from 0 to 60mph than the standard version.
+High-Performance ModelsThere are no specifically high-performance versions of the Leaf, but like all electric cars, it’s a bit nippier than an equivalent petrol or diesel model.
+Note that the e+ versions get a more powerful electric motor as well as a larger battery, so they’re about a second quicker from 0-62mph than the standard version.

 The Nissan Leaf Vs Competitors